Topics

 Most cases of mpox are mild and resolve on their own within a few weeks without treatment so there is no specific treatment to treat mpox.
 However, in some severe cases, hospital treatment may be necessary.

-Certain individuals are at a higher risk of requiring hospitalisation for mpox to avoid secondary bacterial infections:
+Certain individuals are at a higher risk of requiring hospitalization for mpox to avoid secondary bacterial infections:

 - Older people: Advanced age can weaken the immune system, making it harder to fight off the infection.